 We may be involved in litigation from time to time in the ordinary course of business.
 We do not believe that the ultimate resolution of these matters will have a material adverse effect on its business, financial condition or results of operations.
-However, the results of these matters cannot be predicted with certainty and we cannot assure you that the ultimate resolution of any legal or administrative proceeding or dispute will not have a material adverse effect on our business, financial conditions.
+However, the results of these matters cannot be predicted with certainty and we cannot assure you that the ultimate resolution of any legal or administrative proceeding or dispute will not have a material adverse effect on our business, financial condition and results of operations.